 - Subarachnoid hemorrhage: bleeding into the subarachnoid space that may be traumatic or spontaneous

 - Intracerebral hemorrhage: bleeding within the brain parenchyma

 - Intracranial hemorrhage: a broad term used to describe any bleeding within the skull (including intracerebral hemorrhage, subarachnoid hemorrhage, or subdural hemorrhage)

 - Hemorrhagic stroke: cerebral infarction due to hemorrhage

-- Traumatic: head trauma is the most common cause of SAH
+- Head trauma is the most common cause of SAH.

 Epidemiological data refers to the US, unless otherwise specified.

-- Berry aneurysm: (80% of cases of nontraumatic SAH)
+- Berry aneurysms account for approx. 80% of cases of nontraumatic SAH.